 Senior Thesis Support Seminar

 This is a seminar which meets once a week during the fall semester for students enrolled in Sociology 99.
-It is not required, but writers are strongly advised to attend.
+Attendance is mandatory.
 The purpose of the seminar is to help with the research stage of the thesis, to give detailed advice about the writing stage, and to share experiences in doing research.
 We have run the seminar for the last four years and it is described as very helpful by the students who took it.

 Reviewing Past Sociology Theses